Crossroad of Civilizations

 Attention: longer bus ride 6.5 hours but with 3-4 longer stops

-Morning Optional sandboard experience over the dunes ( 30 USD)
+Morning Optional sandboard experience over the dunes.

 We pass some of the beautiful desert towns before reaching the 984 feet deep Todra Gorge.
 Take time to explore the gorge and relax in the cool water of the shallow Todra River.